Procedures for Resolving Complaints of Title IX Harassment

 The Title IX Coordinator will assess requests for the University to take no formal action by examining the seriousness of the reported conduct, whether the reported misconduct was perpetrated with a weapon, the respective ages and roles of the Complainant and Respondent, whether there have been other reports of harassment or discrimination by the Respondent, whether the University possesses other means to obtain relevant evidence, whether the report reveals a pattern of perpetration at a given location or by a particular group, and the rights of the Respondent to receive notice and relevant information before disciplinary action is initiated.

 AdvisorBoth a Complainant and a Respondent are entitled to an Advisor of their choice, and the Advisor may accompany the Party to any meeting or proceeding under these Title IX Procedures.
 A Complainant may have an Advisor present when reporting Title IX Harassment or at any point.
 An Advisor may be an attorney, but an advisor or support person may not speak for or stand in place of either the Complainant or the Respondent, act as legal counsel for a Party in the Informal Resolution Process or the Formal Resolution Process, or otherwise participate in the Informal Resolution Process or the Formal Resolution Process, except as a Party’s Hearing Advisor.
-In the event that an attorney is retained to serve as a Hearing Advisor, the attorney may participate in, speak for, or stand in the place of the Complainant or the Respondent and may act as legal counsel for a Party during the Hearing.
+In the event that an attorney is retained to serve as a Hearing Advisor, the attorney may conduct cross-examination of a Party or witness and may provide legal advice to their client during the Hearing.

 The University has the discretion to impose reasonable conditions upon the participation of an Advisor or support person and Hearing Advisor.